silkenweb/silkenweb/tutorial/src/memoized-counter-list.md

 {{#rustdoc_include ../memoized-counter-list/src/main.rs:get_cached_counter}}
 ```

 This will reuse counters between frames when we update the main counter.
 The individual counters will not be re-rendered unless they change.
-Unfortunately, the list of counters gets reconstructed each frame.
+Unfortunately, the list of counters gets reconstructed each frame, even though we're not reconstructing individual counters.
 We'll address that in the next example.

 [memoization]:https://en.wikipedia.org/wiki/Memoization